|

 It is a pretty little turreted house

-go down huge stone steps into wide open garden,
+You go down the stone steps into the garden,

 spiral staircase in RHS turret,